PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 Please review the "Desired Features" section of this website for **even more ideas** and further necessary information.

+## Important Note on Testing

+**All code submitted must be tested.** We are working towards getting to 100% test code coverage on all Talawa repositories.
+This will mean that you will have to write tests for new code you write or modify.

+The test percent code coverage requirement will incrementally rise with each pull request.
+In some cases you may have to write a few extra tests for code you may not have updated.
+We hope this will be rare.

 ## Primary Areas

 Here are the features we'd like to implement in the coming months.